mrDar1/239-LeetCode_Solve-Public_Version/README.md

 **Recommendation:**
 First, read the "Short_Theory", then start practicing the chapter.
 Do the chapters one by one — theory+exercises, theory+exercises — only then move to the next chapter.
-**open each problem at leetcode website and read problem description before watch solution**
+**at each problem, firs open leetcode website and read problem description before watch solution**

 ---